CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### Priority

-The Priority is used to define the priority of the email, for more information on the range of values this can take, see [EmailMessagePriority][].
+Priority is used to define the priority of the email message, for more information on the range of values this can take, see [EmailMessagePriority][].

 | | |
 |--------------------|---------------------------|